Updated: Apr 26

 3. Take a day, an evening, an hour to do nothing.
 We live in an age where there's so much to do.
 Too much to do.
 In whatever way you can, make time to wind down and hang out with your family, with your friends, with your kids, with yourself.
 No work, no social media, maybe no TV.
 Slow down, unplug, and rest.
 Do this as often as you can.

 4. Step away from technology.
 Social media...
 Sigh.
 It keeps us connected (arguably so), and it can also take over and knock us off balance very quickly.
 Step away when you need to, for however long you need to, and consider giving yourself limits around how long you want to engage.

-5. Sit mindfully with your meal.
+5. Eat mindfully.
 Food, when engaged with mindfulness and reverence, can be the highest form of medicine we take in daily.
 Take a breath and express gratitude for your meal before eating it, tasting the sustenance and potential for joy infused in each bite.
 Check out Thich Nhat Hahn's book Savor for more instructions on mindful eating.

 6. Reach out for your ancestors.
 Honor your deities and Gods and Goddesses and santos and spirit guides.
 Our lineages have used their connection to Great Spirit/Oneness/All There Is for thousands of years to help them get through times like these and worse.
 They got us.
 Light up some incense, palo santo, or sage, and pray.
 Whatever faith or tradition you hold, pray.
 Pray for yourself.
 Pray for all of us.
 Pray for humanity and the planet.